Why are Mail Fraud and Wire Fraud Federal Crimes?

 One important thing to keep in mind is that the government must prove that the attempted defrauding was done intentionally, meaning that the person acted with fraud being their goal and purpose.
 For the claim to be charged in federal court, the attempt to defraud has to have originated in one state and gone across state lines to another.

 A person accused of committing Wire Fraud may be charged in any state where the message was sent or originated.
 For example if a person in California sent emails to business partners in Nebraska, Colorado, Illinois and Iowa as part of a scheme to defraud, he could be federally charged with Wire Fraud in any and all of the 5 states where the message was sent or received.

 If the communications or actions occurred within a single state, there is no Federal cause of action (although there is the potential for state criminal charges, depending on what state law says).

 Another thing to keep in mind is that Wire Fraud most frequently applies to transactions over the internet.
 Wire Fraud often takes the form of email or social media private messaging.
 Berry law Firm’s federal criminal defense attorneys have defended wire-fraud cases involving thousands of electronic messages.
 In some instances the messages and electronic documents used by the government to prosecute Wire Fraud cases spanned several years.

 If you are facing issues with a mail or wire fraud charge, take immediate action to protect your rights.
-Contact Berry Law Firm to speak with our attorneys and discuss your legal options.
+Contact Berry Law to speak with our attorneys and discuss your legal options.